John Zuhlsdorf

 John Todd Zuhlsdorf (born October 28, 1959), also known as Father Z, is an American traditionalist Catholic priest known for his blogging activities.
 Incardinated in the Diocese of Velletri-Segni, he lived and worked in the Diocese of Madison from 2014 to 2021, broadcasting a daily Tridentine Mass and issuing commentary on individuals and events from a traditionalist Catholic perspective.
-He lives in Florida and has no priestly sacramental faculties, meaning that while he is still recognised by the Church as a priest, he isn't working on behalf of any 'ordinary' (diocese or religious order, in essence) as is required by the Church.
-Therefore, he has no formal permission to celebrate Mass, hear confessions, or carry out other aspects of priestly ministry.